img

 I always knew growing up that I wanted to be a veterinarian; I love animals and science, and often got in trouble for trying to rescue wildlife in distress.
 My parents were not happy when I cut open the dryer-vent to rescue orphaned baby birds.

-I am glad to be back with the clinic I worked at as a student and to find all the wonderful veterinarians and staff still here.
-I look forward to practicing clinical medicine again and further developing my interests in dentistry and internal medicine.
+glad to be back with the clinic I worked at as a student and to find all the wonderful veterinarians and staff still here.

 • Dr. Croft